nancyjonee/ccleanerinfo/docs/index.rst

-How to Reset Your Password for CCleaner Sign In? 🔐
+How to Reset Your Password for CCleaner Account? 🔐
 ============================================
 .
 .